 \subsection{Author Utility and Decisions}

-In terms of timing, first, the conference announces its review and acceptance policy; subsequently, in each round $t$, the author decides whether to submit the paper to the conference or the ``sure bet'' option.
-The game ends when the paper is accepted at the conference or at the ``sure bet'' option.
+\dkdeletecomment{Now subsumed earlier?}{ In terms of timing, first, the conference announces its review and acceptance policy; subsequently, in each round $t$, the author decides whether to submit the paper to the conference or take the side option.
+The game ends when the paper is accepted at the conference or the author takes the side option.}

-Authors are characterized by two parameters: their time discount factor $\TD$, capturing how patient they are, and the prestige $\ConfValue > 1$ they ascribe to the conference.
-(We normalize the value of the sure bet option to 1.)
-When the paper is accepted at the conference in round $t$, the author's utility is therefore $\AUTHUTIL = \TD^{t-1} \cdot \ConfValue$; when the paper is accepted at the sure bet option in round $t$, the author's utility is $\TD^{t-1}$.
+Two key factors affect the author's utility: their time discount factor $\TD$, capturing how patient they are, and the prestige $\ConfValue$ they ascribe to the conference.
+When the paper is accepted at the conference in round $t$, the author's utility is therefore $\yichireplace{\AUTHUTIL}{u^{(a)}} = \TD^{t-1} \cdot \ConfValue$; when the author takes the side option in round $t$, her utility is $\TD^{t-1}$, i.e., the utility of the outside option is normalized to 1.
 The $\TD^{t-1}$ term encodes exponential time discounting and models that authors would like their work to be published in a timely manner.
 Besides the utility loss due to time discounting, rejection does not cause additional cost for the author.